 Appropriate library activities include doing homework, writing reports,

-researching, browsing for materials, reading, thinking, attending programs, and
+researching, browsing for materials, reading, attending programs, and

 using library equipment such as computers and copiers.
 These activities are to

-table and quiet tutoring of one or two students are permitted.
+at one table and quiet tutoring of one or two students is permitted.
 Group study by,

 or tutoring of, more students at one time, or any group work which creates

 enough noise to disrupt other Patrons will not be permitted.
-However, the
+The

-Library offers the use of two Study Rooms on the Third Floor.
+Library offers the use of two Study Rooms on the Third Floor for small group

 Inappropriate activities include, but are not limited to, running, throwing,

-loud or abusive talking, swearing, eating, fighting, moving furniture, putting
+loud or abusive talking, swearing, playing cards, eating, fighting, moving furniture, putting

 feet on the furniture, sleeping, loitering, excessive socializing, flirting,